 An open access policy does not require any authentication for a device connecting to the port.

-The 802.1X authenticates connecting devices against the configured RADIUS servers by requiring credentials from the device.
+The 802.1X option authenticates connecting devices against the configured RADIUS servers by requiring credentials from the device.

 Configuring a port for the MAC authentication bypass access policy authenticates devices against the configured RADIUS servers, using the MAC address of the device connected to the port.
 This access policy does not challenge devices for credentials.